 Please read the following information to help you discern if I might be an acceptable guide in this significant investment of emotional and financial resources.

-Self-Pay Fee Schedule Updated September 25, 2019
+Fee Schedule Updated March 2023

-About Mary Fisher, CMHC
+About Mary Fisher, CMHC, CST

 Mary Fisher has been practicing psychotherapy since 2006.
 She earned her master's degree in counseling at Gonzaga University in 2005.
-She deepened her education by training at the Interpersonal Reconstructive Therapy Clinic at The Utah Neuropsychiatric Institute with treatment refractory patients, The University of Utah Counseling Center with students and faculty, and The Children's Center, where she focused on the treatment of very young children and parent-child pairs.
+She worked for six years in the doctoral program in Counseling Psychology at the University of Utah, deepening her education at the Interpersonal Reconstructive Therapy Clinic at The Utah Neuropsychiatric Institute with treatment-refractory patients, The University of Utah Counseling Center with students and faculty, and The Children's Center, where she focused on the treatment of very young children and parent-child pairs.
 Since then, she has continued to focus her work on the treatment of people with personality disorders and treatment-refractory depression, anxiety, and anger using Interpersonal Reconstructive Therapy.